SkarioT/aptos_faucet_bot/README.md

  + **❓ Info** - help message
  + **🚰 Faucet**- gives (faucet) 20k coins to your account\wallet
     * **🚰 Repeate Faucet** - repeate faucet for current address\wallet (including with the address from the context)
-        > After entering the address for the first time, the address enters the context, which means that you can use the “Repeat Faucet” function without additional address entry.
+        > 📜After entering the address for the first time, the address enters the context, which means that you can use the “Repeat Faucet” function without additional address entry.
     * **🔙 Main Menu** - Back to Main Menu
  + **➡️ Wallet Menu** - Wallet Menu.
     *  **🖨 New Wallet** - Generate New Wallet, with: